d11wtq/gentoo-packer/README.md

 unnecessary strain on the portage mirror and may even get yourself banned by the mirror.

+## Disk size

+The disk is a 60GB sparse disk.
+You do not need 60GB of free space initially.
+The disk will grow as disk usage increases.

 ## What's installed?

 Short answer, nothing that's not in the stage3 + genkernel + grub2 +